 Located just outside of Seattle, Washington, Lake Washington Institute of Technology (LWTech) now offers an associate degree and applied bachelor's degree in computing and software development.
-These high-demand degrees prepare individuals to work as application developers for large and small companies in surrounding tech hub cities like Seattle, Redmond and Bellevue.
-Students gain beginning and advanced skills in front-end and back-end programing knowledge including designing, coding, implementing and maintaining programs and database systems.
+These high-demand degrees prepare individuals to work as software developers or software engineers for large and small companies in surrounding tech hub cities like Seattle, Redmond and Bellevue.
+Students gain beginning and advanced skills in front-end and back-end programing knowledge including designing, coding, implementing and maintaining applications, websites, and database systems.
 Many of our part-time faculty are currently working in local tech companies as a software engineer, program manager, or senior manager and they bring their industry experiences from companies like Microsoft, Tableau, and Amazon into our classroom.

 Admission to the associate degree is open to all students.
 Admission to the applied bachelor's degree is competitive.
 Please read the following sections on admissions requirements for applied bachelors and associate degrees in Computing and Software Development for detailed information.

 Students will be able to transfer to the applied bachelor's degree with an associate degree in LWTech's Computing and Software Development, or a comparable degree from a community or technical college, or with the Computer Science DTA/MRP.
 Classes include Big Data, cloud computing, algorithm & data structure, database modeling & design, mobile application development, and more.
 88% of our first cohort has a job placement before graduating.
 Learn more about applied bachelor's degree in Computing and Software Development.

 Students applying for the Applied Bachelor's Degree must meet prerequisite requirements.

 If you have not already taken classes at Lake Washington Institute of Technology, you must fill out the online admissions application to receive a Student ID number and an LWTech issued email address.
 You will not be able to fill out the BAS application without completing this step.